gthardy/EncryptedConnectionStrings/README.md

 # Encrypt/Decrypt Connection String from App.Config
 I have been investigating centralizing encrypted connections strings for multiple data sources across many servers.
 In this scenario let’s say you have a few development servers an integration server, a user acceptance server and finally a set of production servers.
 Your applications connect to multiple line-of-business resources both development and production data.
 So you need a place to store these in repositories without having to change your code each time you deploy them to the next environment.velopers for developers.
-Instead of fancy quotes and oodles of widgets, we focus on letting you post beautiful code samples, keeping your markup clean and valid, and encouraging collaboration with rich comments.
-FunnelWeb is easy to install, and has an active community.

 # License
 EncryptConnectionStrings is licensed under the New BSD license.